 The MMMWC storage system consists of two welded steel tanks.
 The 235,000 gallon tank was constructed in 1980.
 A 100,000 gallon tank was constructed next to the larger tank in the summer of 2008.
 A telemetry control system was installed in 1987 and upgraded in 2012 to insure the tanks are kept full in order to meet the storage requirements set by the Long Valley Fire Protection District and system demands.

-Future plans call for a third storage tank to be constructed between 2015 and 2020 in the southeast corner of the Lakeridge Bluffs subdivision.
+Future plans call for a third storage tank to be constructed around 2020 in the southeast corner of the Lakeridge Bluffs subdivision.
 The proposed tank will serve the lower pressure zone of the MMMWC.

 The water mains serving the Mountain Meadows Subdivision and Condominiums and the Whiskey Creek Condominiums were constructed in 1980 and 1981 respectively.
 The Rocking R Estates' distribution system, consisting of 8" and 10" mains, were constructed in August 1994.
 All water services beginning in 1995 were installed with meters with retrofitting of older services began in 2007.
 An 8- inch P.V.C. main with single service connections including meters was installed in 1996 to supply the church and apartment/condo properties.
 Eight-inch and six-inch PVC water mains with metered services were installed within the Sierra Springs subdivision in the spring of 1999.
 The improvements to the distribution system during construction of the Sierra Springs infrastructure included the installation of a 10-inch water main in Pearson Road connecting with the 8-inch main installed in 1996 in South Landing Road.
 This provided a second loop of the lower pressure zone portion of the system.
 No improvements were installed other than a water connection to the system as part of the Community Center Project.
 The Lakeridge Bluffs distribution system improvements included the installation of an 8- inch PVC high pressure zone water main from the area of Well #3 to the subdivision.
 A pressure reducing station was also installed within the subdivision to connect between the two pressure zones.
 8- inch mains and metered services were also installed in Phase 1.
 The Phase 1 Lakeridge Bluffs water mains were installed in May 2003.
 The mains consist of 8” PVC C900 pipe.
 The Sierra Meadows distribution system improvements include the installation of an 8-inch PVC low pressure zone water main through the subdivision.
 8-inch mains and metered services were also installed in Phase I. The mains consist of 8” PVC C900 pipe which was installed in the Spring of 2005.